Malaysia: Opposition leader set to form new government | DW | 23.09.2020

 Anwar said that he had been granted an audience with the king to confirm his appointment, but that the meeting had been postponed as the king is in hospital.

-Anwar, who will need the king's approval to replace the current prime minister Muhyiddin Yassin, said that his support from lawmakers means that "the government led by Tan Sri Muhyiddin Yassin has fallen."
+Anwar will need the king's approval to replace the current prime minister Muhyiddin Yassin.
+Support from lawmakers means that "the government led by Tan Sri Muhyiddin Yassin has fallen," Anwar said.

+Read more: Zakir Naik: India seeks to extradite Islamic preacher in Malaysia

+There was no immediate reaction from Muhyiddin, who is set to give a televised address later Wednesday.

-His claim comes less than seven months after Muhyiddin took the prime ministerial post amid politicial turmoil that saw the collapse of the previous administration under Mahathir Mohamad.
+Anwar's claim comes less than seven months after Muhyiddin took the prime ministerial post amid politicial turmoil that saw the collapse of the previous administrationunder Mahathir Mohamad.

 Should Muhyiddin get an audience with the king before Ibrahim, he could advise him to dissolve parliament and order snap national elections.
 Muhyiddin came to power in March, and his opponents have accused him of grabbing power by shifting alliances instead of earning it through votes.